redis/docs/content/operate/rc/databases/create-database/create-active-active-database.md

 ### Review and Create tab

-The **Review & Create** tab provides a cost estimate for your Redis Cloud Pro plan:
+The **Review and Create** tab provides a cost estimate for your Redis Cloud Pro plan:

 {{<image filename="images/rc/create-pro-aa-review.png" width="75%" alt="The Review & Create tab of the New Flexible subscription screen." >}}